MMM Example Notebook#

 Delayed Saturated MMM follows sklearn convention, so we need to split our data into X (predictors) and y(target value)

-X = data.drop("y",axis=1)
+X = data.drop("y", axis=1)

 y = data["y"]

-If you’re not sure how to define your own priors, you can use default_model_config property of DelayedSaturatedMMM to see the required structure:
+If you’re unsure how to define your own priors, you can use the ‘default_model_config’ property of MMM

 dummy_model.default_model_config